Arthur Knagenhjelm

 Arthur Sophus Nicolay Knagenhjelm (19 June 1866 – 1938) was a Norwegian barrister.

 Personal life

 He was born in Trondhjem as the son of Ludvig Wiese Knagenhjelm (1824–1907) and Selma Angelique Lousie Roll.
-The Knagenhjelm family had resided in Sogndal in recent times, and had been ennobled in 1721, then under the name Knagenhielm.
+The Knagenhjelm family had resided in Sogndal Municipality in recent times, and had been ennobled in 1721, then under the name Knagenhielm.
 He was a brother of Lord Chamberlain Jacob Roll Knagenhjelm.
 On the maternal side he was a grandson of mayor Jacob Roll and nephew of Oluf Nicolai Roll, Karl Jacob Roll and Ferdinand Nicolai Roll.

 He was married to Barbara Ihlen, a daughter of Jacob Thurmann Ihlen and Belgian citizen Ambrosine Pauline Rouquet; and also a first cousin of industrialists Nils, Joakim and Alf Ihlen.
 He was a brother-in-law of Celina Ihlen, who was married to Christian Pierre Mathiesen.

 Arthur and Barbara had the son Kai Knagenhjelm, a high-ranking bureaucrat who married into the Sverdrup Fearnley family.